hyperledger/indy-plenum/docs/source/transaction_author_agreement.md

 - If Acceptance metadata's Transaction Author Agreement digest doesn't equal to the  digest of any active Transaction Author Agreement on the ledger - REJECT

-  - Active TAA is an TAA either without retirement date or with retirement date set in future compared to batch time containing transaction.
+  - Active TAA is an TAA either without retirement timestamp or with retirement timestamp set in future compared to batch time containing transaction.
 Comparison is precise (without any rounding).

 - If Acceptance metadata's acceptance mechanism is not in the latest Transaction Author Agreement Acceptance Mechanisms List, then REJECT